ome/ngff/rfc/x/index.md

 These steps are not significantly different from the previous consensus model described in RFC-0.
 However, it is intended that the discussions during this period are intended to improve the RFC and is not intended to evaluate its overall value.
-As described in the next section “RFC”, the deeper and more critical discussions should happen as complete and well-considered out reviews and responses that will help future readers understand the decision-making process.
-To this end, **Editors** MAY state on GitHub that a question or comment is “more appropriate for an official comment”.
+As described in the next section "RFC", the deeper and more critical discussions should happen as complete and well-considered out reviews and responses that will help future readers understand the decision-making process.
+To this end, **Editors** MAY state on GitHub that a question or comment is "more appropriate for an official comment".
 This is not intended to silence anyone but to manage the overall flow of discussion.

 #### RFC